-What has been described so far, is the general overview of the protocol.
-However, for a full security proof, we have to create an ideal model that encompass all the functionalities in a single computing entity $\mathcal{F}$.

-\subsection{Security Proof}
+\section{Security Proof}

-For the security proof we will use as basis the formal definitions of the protocol from section IV, by showing that for any adversary $\mathcal{A}$ interacting with the real protocol (Fig. \ref{fig:Protocol_Pi}), we can always find a simulator $\mathcal{S}$ such that the environment machine cannot distinguish if it has interacted with the real protocol $\Pi$ or the ideal protocol $\mathcal{I}$.
-The concept of distinction of one protocol from the other, comes from a vanishing probability of getting different outputs on the environment machine, after running with $\Pi$ or $\mathcal{I}$.
+For the security proof we will use as a basis the formal definitions of the protocol from Sec.~\ref{sec:security}, by showing that for any adversary $\mathcal{A}$ interacting with the real protocol (Fig.~\ref{fig:Protocol_Pi}), we can always find a simulator $\mathcal{S}$ such that the environment machine cannot distinguish if it has interacted with the real protocol $\Pi$ or the ideal protocol $\mathcal{I}$.
+The concept of distinction of one protocol from the other comes from a vanishing probability of getting different outputs on the environment machine, after running with $\Pi$ or $\mathcal{I}$.

-A simplification with respect to the full UCS model, is that we do not make use of session IDs, since we consider all interactions to outside entities through the environment $\mathcal{E}$, i.e., no machine from the protocol can communicate to outside machines.
+A simplification regarding the full UCS model is that we do not make use of session IDs since we consider all interactions to outside entities through the environment $\mathcal{E}$, i.e., no machine from the protocol can communicate to outside machines.